Skip to main content

 React optimizes the re-rendering process using a concept known as the virtual DOM.
 This allows React to minimize direct manipulations of the actual DOM, which can be a costly operation, so you don't have to worry about the details of batching updates, diffing operations, and other optimizations.
 You can just write features.

-In Fireproof, the core of reactivity is the database.subscribe method.
-This method allows you to subscribe to changes in the database, and trigger updates to the UI.
+In Fireproof, the core of reactivity is the ledger.subscribe method.
+This method allows you to subscribe to changes in the ledger, and trigger updates to the UI.
 In a raw JS context, you'd use it like this:

 // update UI